Dili: Administration

 Dili is the administrative centre of the Dili Municipality, serving as both the municipal and national capital.
+Dili itself does not have a city government, but is governed centrally by the Dili Municipality, along with the Hera and Metinaro areas.
+The current president of the Dili Municipality Authority is Gregório da Cunha Saldanha, sworn in on 1 March 2024.
 The municipality has an elected mayor and council.

-East Timor's municipalities are divided into administrative posts, and each of these is divided into sucos.
+Timor-Leste's municipalities are divided into administrative posts, and each of these is divided into sucos.
 The central city of Dili is spread over four of the six administrative posts within Dili municipality: Cristo Rei, Dom Aleixo, Nain Feto, and Vera Cruz.
 The Hera suco is the easternmost suco of Cristo Rei.
 Tibar, to the west of the main city, is the easternmost suco of the Bazartete Administrative Post in the Liquiçá Municipality.

 Each suco has a chefe.
 Those in Dili have less influence over community land than those elsewhere, however their elected status gives them greater authority in other areas.
 Each also has a head office.
 Municipal and national government buildings are concentrated in the city centre, mainly in the sucos of Caicori, Colmera, and Gricenfor.
 Sucos, administrative posts, and municipalities are all tasked with setting up a Disaster Management Committee.
 These are responsible for planning, public awareness, and disaster response.
 The borders of sucos, and the aldeias within them, are often undefined.
 Reasons for this include the history of displacement, and taboo over formal demarcation.

 Land registration is difficult due to the city's tumultuous history, and legal ownership is often unclear.
 It is thought that in 1999 existing land records were taken from Dili to Indonesia.
 The new government attempted to set up a system of rent, charging a small fee of $10 a month for those occupying state property.
 However, in many cases even this could not be paid.
 In 2003 the national government legislated that all previous state property, as well as abandoned properties, belonged to the state.
 It also set up a system of registration based on occupation.
 Residents can claim land they live in, if there are no objections from others.
 The 2006 crisis put an end to attempts to enforce rent.
 Evictions from state property are rare.
 A cadastral survey began in 2008.
 As of 2014, 70% of the land in Dili had been surveyed, although this information is not public.
 Despite this lack of information, most in the city claim ownership of their homes, with 90% of homes considered owned by an individual or by a family.
 Land valuation is often unclear.

-The sucos within the four administrative posts in the Dili Municipality are as follows:
+The sucos within the four administrative posts in the western Dili Municipality that form the core city are as follows: